in4lio/yupp/eg/README.md

 ## **yupp** Examples

+The Python templates and generated files target CPython 3.11-3.14 and use only the Python 3 standard library.
+Files with a `.yu-*` suffix are preprocessed explicitly; `coro.py` and `switch.py` demonstrate the direct-main `# coding: yupp` path.

 Source code                           | Generated code                     | Language | Description
 :---                                  | :---                               | :---:    | :---
 [[ app ]](app/)                       | –                                  | C        | Template of an application with coroutines